Calculating a reachable range

 Requesting ranges

-Once you have a RangeCalculationOptions object, provide it to the calculateRange method.
-The range calculation call can be done either synchronously or asynchronously using a callback.
+When you have a RangeCalculationOptions object, pass it to the calculateRange method.
+You can perform the range calculation either synchronously or asynchronously using a callback.

 Synchronous calls

-This call is blocking, meaning that the call to calculateRange blocks the program flow until the result or failure occurs.
-The response to the request is packed in the Result<Range, RoutingFailure> class.
+A synchronous call is blocking, meaning the calculateRange method blocks the program flow until it returns either a result or an error.
+The response is wrapped in a Result<Range, RoutingFailure> object.
 Use the Result.isSuccess() method to check if the call succeeded.
-If the method returns true, you can get the Range object using the Result.value() method.
+If it returns true, you can retrieve the resulting Range object using Result.value().
 If an error occurred, Result.isFailure() returns true instead.
 More details about the error can be found using Result.failure().

 1val amsterdam = ItineraryPoint(Place(GeoPoint(52.377956, 4.897070)))